Pavco Board of Directors

 Joanna is an Instructor and the former Convenor of the School of Tourism Management at Capilano University, where she teaches Human Resources and Organizational Behaviour, helping students identify their career passion and potential.
 She has held leadership roles in sales, catering and human resources at top hospitality brands including Marriott International, Shangri-La Hotels, Sequoia Company of Restaurants and Joe Fortes Seafood and Chophouse.
 Joanna holds a Provincial Instructor’s Diploma from Vancouver Community College and a Masters in Leadership from Royal Roads University.

 Bruce's diverse background includes roles as a CEO, senior business management team member, and Chair of nonprofit boards and capital campaigns.
 As a skilled strategist, Bruce has coordinated public policy and advocacy messaging, created media content, and led public engagement and promotional campaigns.
-His role at the Chamber has been marked by significant DEI advancements and revenue generation.
+His role at the Chamber was marked by significant DEI advancements and revenue generation.